zhongwencool/observer_cli/README.md

 ##Goal
 Minimal consumption.

-Just look like [observer](http://www.erlang.org/doc/apps/observer/observer_ug.html) in shell,
+Just look like [observer](http://www.erlang.org/doc/apps/observer/observer_ug.html), but in shell,

-but you might think that one day observer_cli more convenient than observer.
+you might think observer_cli would be more convenient than observer.

 ------------------
-###Try Try Try...
+###Try ...

 ```bash
 $ make && make shell